MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A gesture that’s equivalent to a “click” with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).

 ## Alignment
-The process of making sure that a guide "lines up" with associated objects in the real world when used on a HoloLens.
+The process of making sure that a guide “lines up” with associated objects in the real world when used on HoloLens.
 Alignment is crucial and mandatory for creating any guide.
 For more information, see the [Authoring guide](pc-authoring.md).

 ## Asset
 Collective term for the complete set of objects that you can add to a step to support that step.
 Assets include 2D objects (images and videos) and 3D objects (3D parts and objects from the 3D toolkit).